alexgaas/agg/README.md

 See example in `golang/group/onecore/hashmap`

 ### Trie + Hash map
-We can bitwise trie and for each first bit of key assign each own hash map.
+We can employ a bitwise trie, assigning a separate hash map for each unique first bit of the key.
+This technic may be effective for aggregation - please see section <[Two level hash table](#two-level-hash-table)> for more details.

-Example in progress ...
+#### Example
+See example in `jvm/group/onecore/HashTrieMap`

 ## One machine, multi-core